Java: Standard Dialog Boxes (swing)

-*NOTE*This recipe simply shows how to use the code, to display the dialog boxes, if you require a fully coded example including buttons, and JFrame, please E-mail the address below.
+*NOTE*This tech-recipe simply shows how to use the code to display the dialog boxes.
+If you require a fully coded example including buttons and JFrame, please e-mail the address below.

-There are many different dialog boxes that come standard with Java, including:
+There are many different dialog boxes that come standard with Java which include the following:

 * General